thi-martinsj/investment-war-room/README.md

 ### Run the Migrations

-It uses the `DB SQLite` database.
-It is already installed with Django.

 So, execute the following command to run the migrations:
 ```
 python manage.py migrate
 ```
 ### Run the Application
+It uses the `DB SQLite` database.
+It is already installed with Django and it has the `db.sqlite3` file with all configurations ready to be used.

 Finally, to run the application execute the command:
 ```